-The buyer must give notice of any claim for country damage as detailed in Rule 207 or Rule 208 and the survey shall be completed by the nominated representatives of the sellers and the buyers within 14 days (two weeks) of the notice of the claim, or within 56 days (eight weeks) of the date of arrival of the cotton, whichever is earlier.
+- The buyer must give notice of any claim for country damage as detailed in Rule 207 or Rule 208 and the survey shall be completed by a Lloyd's agent, a Member Controller or a qualified surveyor recognised by the insurance company of the sellers and the buyers within 14 days (two weeks) of the notice of the claim, or within 56 days (eight weeks) of the date of arrival of the cotton, whichever is earlier. - In the event that one of the parties fails to appoint a Lloyd's agent, a Member Controller or a qualified surveyor recognised by the insurance company within 14 days (two weeks) of the notice of the claim, or within 56 days (eight weeks) of the date of arrival of the cotton, whichever is earlier, the other party may proceed with the survey following the appointment of a Member Controller.